xvik/dropwizard-guicey-examples/rest-sub-resource/README.md

 ## Sub resources

-Default resource installer in guicey creates resource instance with guice and register it in jersey (resource is a guice bean).
+Default resource installer in guicey registers resource instance, created with guice (resource is a guice bean).

-There are two major ways to implement jersey [sub resources](https://jersey.github.io/documentation/latest/jaxrs-resources.html#d0e2542)
+There are two ways of implementing jersey [sub resources](https://jersey.github.io/documentation/latest/jaxrs-resources.html#d0e2542)

 ### Guice managed

-Idea is simple: sub resource is created as guice bean and it's instance returned from the resource method.
+Sub resource is created as guice bean and it's instance returned from the resource method.

 ```java
 @Path("/root")